senocular/senocular.github.com/articles/js_class_is_not_syntactic_sugar.md

 For better or worse, this is a protection keeping you from accidentally calling constructor code against an unexpected `this` value.
 There may be cases where you might want this behavior, for example if re-using the constructor as a conversion function (not unlike what you see with `String()` and `Number()` etc.), but with the `class` syntax, this is not allowed.

-Assuming you want this behavior, it can be emulated with the `function` constructor syntax as well:
+You can emulate this behavior with the `function` constructor syntax (assuming you want it):

 ```javascript
 let Foo = function () {